-Our brains are highly advanced prediction engines.
+Our brains are highly advanced prediction engines1.
 They are constantly trying to predict what will happen next so that we can be prepared for what’s coming.
 When our brain makes a successful prediction then we get rewarded with a tiny shot of dopamine that makes us feel good.

 Musicians take advantage of this fact to make their new songs more attractive to their audiences by embedding familar sounds that our brains can successfully predict.
 We get that little hit of dopamine and that makes us want to listen to more of the new song.